Minimal Surfaces in Hyperbolic 3-manifolds: Preliminaries

 \begin{lem} \cite{Mo, So} Let $M$ be a complete non-compact $3$-manifold.
 If $M$ contains a bounded open set $\Omega$ such that $\overline{\Omega}$ is a smooth strictly mean-concave boundary, then there exists a finite area embedded minimal surface $\Sigma$ in $M$ intersecting $\Omega$. \end{lem}

 \begin{rmk} Note that Song's recent result \cite[Corollary 5]{So} is more general, and indeed we are using his version here.
-Montezuma proved a very similar result in \cite{Mo}, but his version does not apply to the case when $M$ has a cusp. \end{rmk}
+Montezuma proved a very similar result in \cite{Mo}, but it does not apply to the case when $M$ has a cusp. \end{rmk}

 Notice that if there is no cusp in $M$, then the finite area minimal surface is automatically closed.
 However, if $M$ has a cusp, the finite area minimal surface may not be closed, as it can have a non-compact part in the cusp.
 However, hyperbolic $3$-manifolds and cusps are special.
 By combining Lemma \ref{cusplem} and above lemma, we have the following stronger result for hyperbolic $3$-manifolds.